Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Crater also adds that this sales rep KPI is “also a warning sign—if not enough opportunity dollars have been created, or if the amount is trending down, we know there’s risk to hitting future booking targets.”

-Make sure your team are on-track to meet goals.
+Make sure your team is on track to meet goals.
 Find reps who might be falling behind to give extra support, and those excelling to push even further with this sales team activity dashboard.